 Dr. Nicole Highet, the Founder and CEO of COPE, says many mums revealed they battled anxiety and depression as a direct result of not being prepared for and supported through unexpected challenges.

-“Our new report reveals that hopeful, expectant and new parents face a wide range of challenges at every stage of their journey to parenthood.
+“Our report reveals that hopeful, expectant and new parents face a wide range of challenges at every stage of their journey to parenthood.
 These are clearly having profound and often long-term impacts on emotional and mental wellbeing,” she says.

 3-in-4 mums struggle with their maternal mental health